zhnuraa/Ads_assignment3/README.md

 Binary Search: finds an element by repeatedly checking the middle of a sorted array.
 Complexity: O(log n).
 Requires sorted data.

+**Purpose of the Experiment**

+The purpose of this experiment is to compare how different algorithms perform on arrays of different sizes and types.
+I measured execution time to see how efficient each algorithm is in practice and to check if the results match their theoretical time complexity.